cb-saravanakumarn/builderio-ds/packages/sting-mcp/knowledgebase/RadioGroup.md

 ## Description

 The SRadioGroup component provides a user interface for selecting a single option from a list of choices.
 Built on top of Radix UI's RadioGroup primitive, it offers a customizable and accessible way to create radio button groups with rich labeling, descriptions, validation states, and flexible layouts.
-The component supports both a simplified API with predefined options and a compound component pattern for more advanced customization.
+The component uses a compound component pattern with `SRadioGroup.Root` and `SRadioGroup.Item` for maximum flexibility, while also supporting a simplified API with predefined options.

 ## TypeScript Types